zJairO/wfetch/README.md

 wfetch
 ```
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-(Only works on Windows)

 Please make sure to update tests as appropriate.

 ## License